Not knowing can be dangerous if there are anthromorphic wolves about.

 Heinrich von Kleist's play The Prince of Homburg is about a cavalry general put on trial and condemned to death for disobeying an order not to charge in a battle.

 Franz Liebkind (author of "Springtime for Hitler") in The Producers:

 "I vas never a member of the Nazi party.
 I only followed orders.
 I had nossing to do with the war.
 I didn't even know there vas a war on.
 Ve lived in the back.
 Right across from Svitzerland.
 All ve heard vas yodeling."

-Subverted in George Bernard Shaw play The Devil's Disciple.
+Subverted in The Devil's Disciple.
 When the hero Richard Dudgeon tries to rebuke General Burgoyne by saying "because you are paid to do it," Burgoyne retorts "Ah, I am really sorry that you should think that, Mr. Dudgeon.
 If you knew what my commission cost me, and what my pay is, you would think better of me.
 I should be glad to part from you on friendly terms."

 In The Punisher video game, one mook yells out "I was just following orders!" when you torture him to his breaking point.